canriquez/rails_capstone_lessons_lab/README.md

 		a.
 A list of all courses is displayed in alphabetical order.

 		b.
 Each course display its icon, name and record creation date.
-			i.
-Additional feature: Total lessons given so far

-		c.
-Each course is clickable and opens "course transactions" page.

 	7. When logged-in user opens the "Course transactions" page:
 		a.
 A list of all transactions that belong to that course are displayed.